 Introduction

 Article 4 of the Floods Directive requires Member States to undertake a Preliminary Flood Risk Assessment (PFRA) for each river basin district, unit of management or the portion of an international river basin district or unit of management lying within their territory.
-The assessment shall be based available or readily derivable information including the requirements specified in Art.
+The assessment shall be based on available or readily derivable information including the requirements specified in Art.
 4.2.
-The identification of areas potential significant flood risk (Article 5) will be based on the PFRA.
+The identification of areas of potential significant flood risk (Article 5) will be based on the PFRA.

 Exchange of relevant information is required between the competent authorities of Member States sharing international RBDs or units of management (Article 4.3) and identification of areas identified as being at potential significant flood risk shall be coordinated between the Member States concerned (Article 5.2).